Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 #### Example: `VisitConditional` Method

-Let's rereview the `VisitConditional` method to see how the tail node is used:
+Let's rereview the `VisitConditional` method to see how branching is managed:

 ```csharp
 protected override Expression VisitConditional(ConditionalExpression node)